-Preparing to graduate and take the next step in your career is an exciting time marking the completion of many milestones and accomplishments.
-It’s also an important transition period that marks a segue from student life to the ‘real world.’
+Preparing to graduate and take the next step in your career is an exciting time, marking many milestones and accomplishments.
+It’s also an important transition period that marks a segue from student life to the “real world.”

 As you prepare to transition out of school, there are many important things to consider.
-The OGE has prepared this guide to help students navigate the process of preparing to leave school, find and start a new job or graduate program, and take the next step in their career.
+The OGE has prepared this guide to help you navigate preparing to leave school, find and start a new job or graduate program, and take the next step in your career.

-MIT’s Career Advising & Professional Development (CAPD) office provides a number of resources for students going through this process:
+MIT’s Career Advising & Professional Development (CAPD) office provides a number of resources for students:

-- Grad and Med School: Explore options to further your education and prepare for a program that makes sense for you
+- Graduate or professional school and medical or medical profession school: Explore options to further your education and prepare for a program that makes sense for you

 - Interviews: Prepare to ace your interviews

 Getting a job offer is, of course, the first step and a huge accomplishment.
 But once you have a job offer, there’s a number of factors to consider.
-Here we highlight two of the largest considerations that relate to the Financial Literacy Initiative’s mission:
+Here are two of the largest considerations that relate to the Financial Literacy Initiative’s mission:

 We encourage students to check out the MIT Career Advising & Professional Development guide to job offer negotiation.

 Another key mistake that students make when evaluating a job offer (or comparing multiple offers) is focusing exclusively on salary.
-However, many job offers also contain extensive and varied benefits packages that are important to review and understand.
+Many job offers also contain extensive and varied benefits packages that are important to understand.

-Two of the most significant benefits that many employers offer include insurance coverage and retirement savings packages:
+Two of the most significant benefits that many employers offer are insurance coverage and retirement savings packages:

 - Insurance.
 There are many types of insurance that companies may offer — medical, dental, vision, life, disability, etc. It’s important to consider the financial and other implications of different insurance benefits.
 Here’s a few resources to better understand health insurance offerings:

 - Retirement benefits.
-Many employers offer some sort of retirement benefits or other financial incentives.
-These can include 401(k) or 403(b) plans, pension plans, stock options, and others.
-Especially if an offer includes an employer match or other direct financial incentive for retirement savings, these benefits can have significant financial value.
+Many employers offer some sort of retirement benefits or other financial incentives, which can include 401(k) or 403(b) plans, pension plans, stock options, and others.
+These benefits can have significant financial value, especially if an offer includes an employer match or other direct financial incentive for retirement savings.
 Here’s a few resources to better understand different retirement savings plan options: